- Associate Lecturer/HIM Coordinator

 Website: MM Lab

-Dr. Wright, recipient of the 2013 Women of Distinction – Excellence in Mentoring Award, earned her Ph.D.
+Dr. Wright earned her Ph.D.
 (2010) in Developmental Psychology from Florida International University, her M.A.
 (2006) in Experimental Psychology and her B.S.
 (2003) in Psychology from Middle Tennessee State University.
-Dr. Wright’s areas of interest center around media and technological influences on development and behavior (broadly defined).
+Dr. Wright’s areas of research interest center around media and technological influences on development and behavior (broadly defined).
 She is also interested in academic achievement and educational trajectories of immigrant and nontraditional students.
+Dr. Wright coordinates the Honors in the Major program for the psychology department and is the College of Science representative on the Honors Committee of the Faculty Senate.
+Outside of UCF, Dr. Wright is the Secretary of Division 46 (Society for Media Psychology & Technology) and the Membership and Governance Outreach Representative for the Committee on Early Career Psychologists of the American Psychological Association.
 Dr. Wright’s teaching interests include psychological research methodology as well as general, developmental, and social psychology.

 Wright, C. L. & Brandt, J. (2015).
 Music’s dual influence on sexual behaviors.
 Marriage & Family Review, 51, 544-563.